 Subsequent changes to your MIG's stateful configuration or size (for example, decreasing the MIG's size, or deleting or abandoning instances from the MIG) can affect the preserved states of the instances.

-A stateful managed instance group (MIG) takes its instance configuration from a combination of the instance template, stateful policy, and per-instance configurations that you set.
-After you apply the instance template, stateful policy, and/or per-instance configurations to your group, the MIG uses that configuration when creating, recreating, autohealing, or auto-updating its VM instances.
+A stateful managed instance group (MIG) takes its instance configuration from a combination of the instance template, optional all-instances configuration, optional stateful policy, and optional per-instance configurations that you set.
+After you set the configuration for your group, the MIG uses that configuration when creating VMs.
+To apply an updated configuration to existing VMs, see Apply new VM configurations in a MIG.

 A stateful policy defines common stateful items for all instances in a managed instance group.
 Each item that you include in the stateful policy must be defined in the MIG's instance template.